Surviliškis: History

 The toponym Surviliškis comes from personal name Survila or Survilas.

 Surviliškis Manor was first mentioned in 1500.
 The first church was built in 1505 and till the 19th century Surviliškis was a property of the Samogitian bishop.
-Since 1587 Surviliškis is known as a town.
+Surviliškis has been known as a town since 1587.
 Surviliškis Manor was parcelled in 1929.
-During Soviet era it was a selsovet center and "Švyturys" ('lighthouse') kolkhoz center.
+During the Soviet era, it was a selsovet center and "Švyturys" ('lighthouse') kolkhoz center.